coecms/bash_tutorial/vars_and_loops.md

 ## How to assign values to variables

-When assigning values to variables, it is important to not use spaces outside of qutations:
+When assigning values to variables, it is important to not use spaces outside of quotations:

 ```
 $ NAME = Kylee